 This organization is based in England and develops standard measurement methods for characterizing the whiteness of sugar.
 However, it isn’t really whiteness that is being measured—it’s yellowness.
 For highly-refined, white glucose sugars, there are trace amounts of yellowness due to residual trace amounts of molasses from the refining process or the aging of glucose into diglycerides.

 To prepare the sample for measurement, a 50 Brix sugar solution is prepared as a mixture of 50% sugar solids in filtered water (i.e., 50 g sugar in 50 mL water).
 The solution is then filtered with a 0.45-micron filter to remove any undissolved sugar solids.
-Then, the sample is poured into a transmission cell and its absorbance at 420 nm is measured.
-The sugar score is then calculated as follows:
+Then, the sample is poured into a transmittance cell and its absorbance at 420 nm is measured.
+The sugar score is then calculated.

 Kent-Jones Flour Color